Steamed Fruit Dumplings – Recipe and Technique

 - Repeat with the remaining dough pieces.

-- Fill a steamer pot with water, at least 1 inch below the steamer basket, and bring to boil.
+- Line the steamer basket with flat coffee filters or cheesecloth, then fill a steamer pot 1/3 full with water, to leave lots of room between the water level and the steamer basket, and bring to boil.
 Turn down the heat to a simmer, so the steam is not extremely hot.
-I prefer to use the cheesecloth tied over the top of the pot and the water to be as far from the cloth as possible.
-You don't more than 1/3 or 1/4 of the pot filled with water.
+You many also a regular pot and cheesecloth tied over the top of the pot and make sure the water level is far from the cloth.

-- Starting with the first ones done, place 3-4 dumplings in the lined steamer basket, do not overcrowd them.
+- Starting with the first dumplings completed, place 3-4 dumplings in the lined steamer basket without overcrowding them so they don't stick together.

 - Cover the pot with a well fitted lid, and continue steaming for exactly 5 minutes without lifting the lid.